Obama, Karzai accelerate end of U.S. combat role in Afghanistan

 The Obama administration has been considering a residual force of between 3,000 and 9,000 troops - far fewer than some U.S. commanders propose - to conduct counterterrorism operations and to train and assist Afghan forces.

-Insisting that Afghan forces were “stepping up” faster than expected, Obama said Afghan troops would take over the lead in combat missions across the country this spring, rather than waiting until the summer as originally planned.
+Insisting that Afghan forces were “stepping up” faster than expected, Obama said Afghan troops would take over the lead in combat missions across the country this spring, rather than waiting until the summer, as was originally planned.
 NATO troops will then assume a “support role,” he said.

 “It will be a historic moment and another step toward full Afghan sovereignty,” Obama said.